About this artwork

 - Mark: crowned fleur-de-lis in manganese above crossed feathers

-- Restricted gift of Kay and Frederick Krehbiel Endowment; Harry and Maribel G. Blum, Michael A. Bradshaw and Kenneth S. Harris, Annette M. Chapin, Richard T. Crane, Jr., Memorial, and European Decorative Arts endowments; through prior acquisitions of Mrs. Harold T. Martin
+- Purchased with funds provided by Kay and Frederick Krehbiel Endowment Fund; Harry and Maribel G. Blum, Michael A. Bradshaw and Kenneth S. Harris, Annette M. Chapin, Richard T. Crane, Jr., Memorial, and European Decorative Arts endowments; through prior acquisitions of Mrs. Harold T. Martin